manjunath-satyamurthy/Neural-Networks-GUI/README.md

-Since the choice of programming language for backend was decided as python under the section [5.1.1](#programming_language){reference-type="ref" reference="programming_language"}, the frameworks discussed in this section are based on python with one exception of nodeJS.
+Since the choice of programming language for backend was decided as python under the section [5.1.1](#programming_language){reference-type="ref" reference="programming_language"), the frameworks discussed in this section are based on python with one exception of nodeJS.
 Some of the most powerful web frameworks for python are Django, Flask, Tornado etc.